DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

   npm i --save @devexpress/dx-react-chart-bootstrap4.npm-tag()
   ```

   Make sure that [reactstrap](https://reactstrap.github.io/) dependencies are installed and properly configured.
 Check the reactstrap's [Getting Started](https://reactstrap.github.io/) article for configuration details.
-You will also need the [OpenIconic](https://useiconic.com/open) icons in your project.
+You also need the [OpenIconic](https://useiconic.com/open) icons in your project.

   Add the DevExtreme React Chart styles in the root .js file: